 Rural Hall and Pfafftown

 Rural Hall (est. pop.
-3,200) and Pfafftown (unincorporated) are small communities in the northern part of Forsyth County, characterized by long-established residential patterns and minimal court filing volume.
-Residents in these areas typically have multi-decade address histories at the same location — a Rural Hall address in an aggregator database is very likely current.
-Court records for these areas fall under Forsyth County's 21st District in Winston-Salem.
+3,200 — U.S. Census Bureau, 2023 ACS) and Pfafftown (unincorporated) are small communities in the northern part of Forsyth County with long-established residential patterns and minimal court filing volume.
+Residents here typically have multi-decade address histories at the same location.
+A Rural Hall or Pfafftown address in an aggregator database is very likely current — the address stability here is among the highest in the county.

 Common search scenarios